therabidbanana/TenKiwi/README.md

 * Easier way to distinguish outgoing socket events and incoming events (some naming convention?
 Maybe all outgoing events are ->foo... shared event?)

-Rules for lobby
+Optimizations / Quality of Life

 * Manual leave
   (boot should soft-ban?)
 * Only host can actually boot
 * All players state ready

-Next stage

 * Start game - host only ability
-* X-Card support - should announce X to all players
-  - Needs to clear when finish / discard (I think only discard is broken)
-* Leave game support - needs to rewrite state
-* Pick the queen image - get this working better
 * Don't broadcast deck / discard?
 * Per-player displays, with personal broadcast, instead of "active/inactive"

+New Features

+* Leave game support - needs to rewrite state

 ## Development